Here you can find a range of information on how to manage content in Blackboard.

 Add a title and, optionally, a description to give context or explain to students any action they need to take with the file (e.g. read it, complete questions, etc).

-Click the Browse Computer button and select your file.
+You can drag files to this box or Click the Browse Computer button and select your file.

 Set any special options if needed and then click Submit to save your file.